hstrongman/OSA-narc-CPRD-chronology/do-files/README.md

 # `do-files/`

+* Data management and analysis Scripts
-* Script files go in here
+* All files are listed in the Master
+* The globals file needs to be run first